Trial Design

 - The proportion of patients with improvements of at least 5 points in their QMG total score1

-- Change in Myasthenia Gravis Quality of Life 15-item scale (MG-QoL15r)2
+- Change in revised Myasthenia Gravis Quality of Life 15-item scale (MG-QoL15r)2

 - Change in Neurological Quality of Life (Neuro-QoL) Fatigue assessment2